gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 It is used for categorical data.
 While useful, it's essential to interpret results carefully and consider other methods for more complex scenarios.

+Similar to KS test, the Scipy package also have a method for Chi-Square test, named [chisquare](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.chisquare.html).

 ## Z-test
 The z-test is a statistical hypothesis test used to assess whether a sample mean differs significantly from a known population mean when the population standard deviation is known.
 It compares the difference between the sample mean and the population mean in terms of standard errors.
 It is used for categorical data only.